-2.1.5.2 Master Class Evaluation (Part 2)
+2.1.5.2.Master Class Evaluation (Part 2)

 - A. Part two (2) consists of further evaluation of the candidate's skills using choreography created by the adjudicator and with the students working with different partners. - B. Part two (2) is strongly recommended and should be done if at all possible, except in cases of time constraints, tests that include large numbers of students, recorded tests, and/or at the National Stage Combat Workshops.
+Certified teachers should plan for 30-45 minutes for part two (2) per test weapon, to account for further student evaluation and the mitigation of differences in aesthetic between teacher and adjudicator. - C. Part two (2) is closed to the public.

-C. Part two (2) is closed to the public.
+2.1.5.3.
+Student Assessment (Part 3)

-2.1.5.3 Student Assessment (Part 3)
+A. Part three (3) consists of a critique given to the students by the adjudicator based on the students' technique and scene work.

-- A. Part three (3) consists of a critique given to the students by the adjudicator based on the students' technique and scene work. - B. Part three (3) is mandatory; if time constraints or other circumstances prevent it being given personally by the adjudicator, it shall be done by way of written notes to be imparted by the instructor of record. - C. It is recommended that part three (3) be closed to the public.
+- B. Part three (3) is mandatory; if time constraints or other circumstances prevent it being given personally by the adjudicator, it shall be done by way of written notes to be imparted by the instructor of record. - C. Part three (3) shall be closed to the public.

-2.1.5.4 Teacher Assessment (Part 4)
+2.1.5.4.Teacher Assessment (Part 4)

-- A. Part four (4) consists of feedback to the instructor of record by the adjudicator based on all aspects of the SPT process. - B. Part four (4) is mandatory; if time constraints or other circumstances prevent it being given personally by the adjudicator, it shall be done by way of written notes to the instructor of record. - C. It is recommended that part four (4) be closed to the public.
+- A. Part four (4) consists of feedback to the instructor of record by the adjudicator based on all aspects of the SPT process. - B. Part four (4) is mandatory; if time constraints or other circumstances prevent it being given personally by the adjudicator, it shall be done by way of written notes to the instructor of record. - C. Part four (4) shall be closed to the public.

-2.1.6 SPT RESULTS
+2.1.6.SPT RESULTS